 If no impressions that passed antifraud are found for the validated clicks, the clicks do not count.

-For display banners, Yandex uses strong viewability criteria: an impression only counts if at least 50% of the banner area is in the active browser window for at least two seconds continuously.
-Viewability is also checked according to the MRC standard: 50% of the banner area is continuously present in the active browser window for 1 second.
+For display banners, Yandex uses the MRC standard to count viewability: 50% of the banner area is continuously present in the active browser window for 1 second.

 For large display ads (larger than 242500 pixels), the impression counts if 30% of the ad is continuously present in the active browser window for at least 1 second.

 Yandex measures viewability by the actual banner size rather than the ad block size.
 The ad is selected for placement based on the container dimensions.
 This means that the container dimensions and ad size are always identical.

 Viewability is checked in the ad impression tracking process.After the banner is loaded on the page, the following events are tracked for statistics: